Iterable/iterable-web-sdk/README.md

           );

           /*
-                also feel free to take advantage of the sorting/filtering methods we use internally
+            also feel free to take advantage of the sorting/filtering methods used internally
           */
           const furtherManipulatedMessages = sortInAppMessages(
             filterHiddenInAppMessages(response.data.inAppMessages)
           ) as InAppMessage[];